Let the Right One In (novel): Synopsis

-Håkan's last attempt to get blood fails, and he's caught.
-Just before capture, he intentionally disfigures himself with acid so that the police will not be able to trace Eli through him.
-When Eli finds him in the hospital, Håkan offers his blood.
-Eli drinks his blood but a guard interrupts them and Eli fails to kill him.
-To avoid becoming a vampire, Håkan throws himself out the window to the ground below.
-Despite this, he is reanimated as a mindless vampire driven by his desire for Eli.
-Håkan relentlessly pursues Eli, trapping him in a basement where he tries to rape him.
+Håkan's attempt to get blood fails, and he is caught.
+He disfigures himself with acid so that the police will not be able to trace Eli through him.
+Eli visits Håkan, who offers his blood.
+Eli drinks, but a guard interrupts them and Eli fails to kill him.
+Håkan throws himself out the window to the ground below, but is reanimated as a vampire driven by his desire for Eli.
+Håkan pursues and tries to rape Eli.
 Eli fights him off and escapes.
-Later, the wounded Håkan is destroyed by Tommy who accidentally gets locked in the basement with him.
+Håkan is destroyed by Tommy after he gets locked in the basement with him.

-Meanwhile, Blackeberg local alcoholic Lacke suspects a child is responsible for the murder of his best friend, Jocke (whom Eli has killed for blood).
-Later, Lacke witnesses Eli attack his sometime girlfriend, Virginia.
-Eli tries to drink her blood, but Lacke fights him off.
+Lacke suspects a child is responsible for the murder of his friend.
+Lacke witnesses Eli attack his girlfriend.
+Eli tries to drink her blood, but Lacke fights Eli off.
 Virginia survives, but starts turning into a vampire.
 She does not realize her "infection" until she tries to prolong her life by drinking her own blood, and finds that exposure to the sun causes boils on her skin.
-Upon being hospitalized, Virginia realizes her transformation and kills herself in bed by deliberately exposing herself to daylight.
-Attempting to avenge Virginia, Lacke is thwarted by Oskar and Eli.
+Virginia realizes her transformation and kills herself in bed by exposing herself to daylight.
+Lacke is thwarted by Oskar and Eli.

-Oskar eventually fights back and injures his tormentor, Jonny.
-Jimmy, the older brother, hunts down Oskar for retaliation.
-Oskar sets fire to the boys' desks, destroying a treasured photo album belonging to their father.

-They corner Oskar at night at the local swimming pool and try to drown him.
-But, Eli rescues Oskar and beheads the two brothers.
+Oskar fights back and injures his tormentor.
+He and his older brother corner Oskar at night at the pool and try to drown him.
+Eli rescues Oskar and beheads the two brothers.
 Eli and Oskar flee the city with Eli's money and possessions.